 Does the web messenger maintain state?

-Of course, if the browser's storage is reset, the history will be lost.
+No option above deletes any data from the database.
+If the browser's storage is reset, the history will be lost.

 What is the user's name and handle set to?

 The web messenger is anonymous, and so the user name and user handle properties will be empty when you interact with a web visitor.
 You can always ask the user for their name.